-- (ii) excludes bonds from issuers that: - derive revenue above specific thresholds from industries or activities that it considers offer minimal social benefits or have a high risk of negative outcomes on society and/or the environment; - breach accepted international standards and principles of governance as determined by the Investment Manager such as, but not limited to, the United Nations Global Compact, the International Labour Organization Labour Standards, and the United Nations Guiding Principles on Business and Human Rights. - (iii) engages with issuers to enhance the Portfolio's social focus and standards.
+- (ii) excludes bonds from issuers that: - derive revenue above specific thresholds from industries or activities that it considers offer minimal social benefits or have a high risk of negative outcomes on society and/or the environment; - breach accepted international standards and principles of governance as determined by the Investment Manager such as, but not limited to, the United Nations Global Compact, the International Labour Organization Labour Standards, the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises, and the United Nations Guiding Principles on Business and Human Rights. - (iii) engages with issuers to enhance the Portfolio's social focus and standards.
 As a bondholder, the Investment Manager actively seeks opportunities to engage with issuers to better understand and positively influence their social value.